ThomasDevosInforma/informa_python_scripts/README.md

 ```
 ## scrip_1.py
 This script is about exporting aggregated Eloqua email activities using Eloqua odata (Reporting) API.

-To run the script, use the below command line:
+**To run the script, use the below command line:**
 ```console
 python script_1.py
 ```

 ## scrip_2.py
-This script is about exporting email group preference using Eloqua odata (Reporting) API.clear
+This script is about exporting email group preference using Eloqua odata (Reporting) API.

-To run the script, use the below command line:
+**To run the script, use the below command line:**
 ```console
 python script_2.py
 ```